 The IP of any new technologies or processes developed in association with a government entity belong to your company.
 However, like any commercial agreement, IP and licensing may be a point of negotiation if the entity offers to fund a pilot project.

 The purpose of the program is for technology companies and government to explore opportunities and collaborate.
-In the first and second program, over 70% of companies signed an agreement (an MOU or contract) with a government partner by the end of the program.
+Since inception, over the last three cohorts, over 70% of companies signed an agreement (an MoU or contract) with a government partner by the end of the program.
 Many companies also developed a significant network of customers and contacts in the region by participating in the program.